debmalya/RunErrands/README.md

 * Task 12: Check whether mentioned file exists or not.
 * Task 13: Find the files which are modified in last specified miniutes (duration in minute will be passed as command line parameter).
 * Task 14: Merge all the files in the current directory.
+* Task 15: List all the files which are changed in last half an hour.
 GNU bash, version 4.1.2(1)-release (x86_64-redhat-linux-gnu)